vsm/vsm-box/README.md

 ## License

-This project is licensed under the AGPL license - see [LICENSE.md](LICENSE.md).
+This project is licensed under the AGPL-3.0 license - see [LICENSE.md](LICENSE.md).

 The AGPL license protects your right to freely use the vsm-box